 Empathy statements: definite or clear expressions of your ability to understand and share the feelings of another person, in speech or in writing.

-In a live chat session, it’s not always easy to convey empathy or understanding of a customer’s situation.
+In a customer support interaction, it’s not always easy to convey empathy or understanding of a customer’s situation.
 Sometimes trying to show understanding can come across as pity, other times your responses sound robotic.
 Neither makes for the empathetic support that 40% of customers want more of when interacting with businesses.

 Enter empathy statements.
 Empathy statements are your way of conveying to a customer that you understand the concerns, issues and feelings they’re coming to you with.
 They demonstrate that you’re invested in solving the problem, answering their questions, and giving them a great experience.

-By using empathy statements in your live chat sessions, you build trust in each chatting customer and add the human touch to your digital service.
-So, here’s a handy list of empathy statements to get you started on the road to better live chat service.
+By using empathy statements, you build trust in each customer and add the human touch to your digital service.
+So, here’s a handy list of empathy statements to get you started on the road to better service.

 1. “If I am understanding correctly…”

 You can’t fully empathise with a customer unless you understand their problem.
-So, start by using empathy statements to clarify the customer’s chat messages and ensure that you’re both on the same page.
+So, start by using empathy statements to clarify the customer’s meaning and ensure that you’re both on the same page.

 By using ‘I’, you personally involve yourself in the support process.
 This personal approach demonstrates a willingness to identify with the customer’s problems and build a relationship – right from the off.